AbdulSattar81/DevOps/Shell_Scripting/readme.md

 To execute shell commands in shell_script: Use $(command) for example: echo " This is my present working directory: **$(pwd)** "

+#two shift the cursor to the very right of the line we use

 #Shell_scripting always starts with !#/bin/bash and the file extension will be .sh
 #multi line comment